Questions and answers CSRD and ESRS

 What are the reasons to publish a sustainability report?

-There are several reasons why an undertaking should publish a sustainability report in accordance with the CSRD and ESRS.
+There are several reasons why an undertaking should publish a sustainability report in accordance with the CSRD and ESRS or VSME.
 Possible reasons are:

 • anticipate legislation and future legal obligations for reporting in line with the CSRD and ESRS.
 It takes time and resources to report according to the CSRD and ESRS, so it is important to be proactive and being preparing already;